javaee/jsftemplating/README.txt

     ant --noconfig clean

 That's it!
 The jsftemplating.jar file can be found in your "dist" directory.

+5) Using netbeans to build project

+    jsftemplating has been configurated as a netbeans project.
+After following Steps 1-3 to setup your environment, you can open the project by pointing to the directory where you check out the source.

+    You need to add ant-apt.jar to the ant classpath.
+To do so, go to Tools->Options, select Miscellaneous on the left side, then Ant on the right hand side.
+Press the "Manage Classpath..." button, then "Add JAR/ZIP..." button.
+Specify ant-api.jar that can be found under this project's lib/external directory.

+    You can now build your project.
+The jsftemplating.jar can be found in your "dist" dirctory".

 If you encounter build problems, resolve them and try again;
 email dev@jsftemplating.dev.java.net for help.

 Good luck!